-- 20. A 1-1/8" deep socket and torque wrench will be required.
+- 19. A 1-1/8" deep socket and torque wrench will be required.
 Follow the sequence of steps below.
 Note that at least two workers are needed. - a.
 Rotate the alternator until one of the blades can be held horizontal by two workers and set onto the four mounting studs in the alternator.
 Push the blade onto the studs; it will stay in place on the studs, but the outboard end will need to be supported.
 Make sure the blade is properly seated.
-Install a stainless steel washer and flanged Spiralock nut on the studs in the thin section of the root pad, and torque the nuts to 150 ft-lb.
-Leave the thick section unsupported until later.
+Install a stainless steel washer and flanged Spiralock nut on the studs in the THIN section of the root pad, and torque the nuts to 150 ft-lb.
+Leave the thick section unsupported until later. - b.

-b.
 Rotate the alternator so another blade can be set in place.
 Be careful to avoid damaging the first blade; a third worker may be needed to hold the tip of the first blade off the ground.
 Hold the blade in place with stainless washers and Spiralock nuts on the thin root pad section.
 Repeat this process for the third blade.

 - c.
 Attach the blade clamp plate so it fits over the six studs in the thick sections of the blade root pads.
-Only one blade orientation will allow this placement, as shown in Figure 10.
-Secure the clamp plate on the blade roots using six Spiralock nuts, torqued to 150 ft-lb.
-(Washers are not required). - 20.
-Attach the spinner to the powerhead as shown in Figure 10, making sure that all hardware is ordered and positioned properly.
+Only one blade clamp orientation will allow this placement, as shown in Figure 11.
+Secure the clamp plate on the blade roots using six Spiralock nuts, torqued to 150 ft-lb (Washers are not required.
+Excell 10 shown). - 19.
+Attach the spinner to the powerhead as shown in Figure 11, making sure that all hardware is ordered and positioned properly.
 The recommended procedure is as follows: - a.
-Pre-assemble a stainless washer, rubber washer and bronze spacer in proper configuration (shown in Figure 10), fastened together with a small amount of silicone caulk.
+Pre-assemble a stainless washer, rubber washer and bronze spacer in proper configuration (shown in Figure 11), fastened together with a small amount of silicone caulk.
 Be sure the bronze spacer is inside the rubber washer and against the stainless washer.
 Be sure the inner diameters of the stainless washer and spacer are properly aligned.
 Do this ahead of time for three separate assemblies, and use these assemblies when you are ready to attach the spinner. - b.
 Use a dab of silicone caulk to position a spacer assembly in place on each of the three attachment studs.
-The stainless washer is glued to the blade nut, and the bronze spacer is directed outward along the blade stud.
+The stainless washer is glued to the blade nut, and the bronze spacer is directed outward along the blade stud. - c.

-- c.
 Set the spinner in position on the studs, carefully positioning the spinner attachment holes over the bronze spacers.
 Add the outer rubber washer, surrounding the spacer, and stainless washer resting against the spacer, and then snug the stack with the upper blade nut.
 Make sure the spacer rests against the upper stainless washer, not against the rubber washer. - d.
 Repeat steps (b.) and (c.) for the other spinner attachment studs.
 Be sure that all three bronze spacers are properly positioned within the rubber washers, resting against the stainless washers above and below. - e.
-Tighten the three spinner attachment nuts to 50 ft-lb.

-NOTE: Do not be alarmed by a bit of cracking noise when the spinner attachment nuts are tightened.
+Tighten the three spinner attachment nuts to 50 ft-lb. - NOTE: Do not be alarmed by a bit of cracking noise when the spinner attachment nuts are tightened.
 This is caused by flattening and deformation of the spinner material, and is to be expected.
 Torque the nuts to the full 50 ft-lb value.
-If you have properly positioned the spacers inside the rubber washers you will not harm the spinner.
+If you have properly positioned the spacers inside the rubber washers you will not harm the spinner. - 20.
+The electrical short-circuit previously established in the disconnect switch will limit rotation of the turbine blades during the tower raising process.